Home

 Builders

-The ranch is rich in its variety of wildflowers and other plants, large and small.
+The ranch is rich in its variety of plants, large and small.
 The most common tree on the ranch is Lodgepole Pine (Pinus contorta, also known as Jack Pine).
-Old-growth Ponderosa Pine (Pinus ponderosa, also known as Western Yellow Pine) remains on the ranch from the days of the Vandevert family.
+Old-growth Ponderosa Pines (Pinus ponderosa, also known as Western Yellow Pine) remain on the ranch from the days of the Vandevert family.
 Many new ponderosa have been planted since 1998.
+See the extensive discussion of ranch forestlands in the Stewardship Plan.